The Climate Change Levy (CCL): What does it mean for small businesses?

 Turn off equipment when not in use

-Looking to become more energy efficient in your office space?
-Our guide to business energy for offices has everything you need to know.
+Looking to be more energy efficient in your workspace?
+Our guide to business energy for offices has everything you need.

 Turn down the thermostat

-Additionally, you can consider programmable thermostats that automatically adjust temperature settings based on the time of day!
+You could also use programmable thermostats, which automatically adjust temperature based on the time of day.

-Discover more about getting a smart meter for your business with our handy guide.
+Discover more about getting a smart meter for your business with our guide.

 Switch energy suppliers